codeadamca/firebase-authentication/README.md

-# A Basic Introduction to Firebase and Authentication
+# Introduction to Firebase and Authentication

 A basic example of a registration and sign up using Firebase Authentication with email and Google.